mattwarren/mattwarren.github.io/_posts/2016-05-31-Strings-and-the-CLR-a-Special-Relationship.md

 date: 2016-05-31
 ---

-Strings and the Common Language Runtime (CLR) have a special relationship, but it's a bit different (and way less political) than the UK <-> US *special relationship* that is often talked about.
+Strings and the Common Language Runtime (CLR) have a *special relationship*, but it's a bit different (and way less political) than the UK <-> US *special relationship* that is often talked about.

 [![UK and US - Special Relationship]({{ base }}/images/2016/05/UK and US - Special Relationship.png)](http://www.bbc.com/news/uk-36084672)